When it comes to your future... Explore all the possibilities!

-A woman enjoys being a computer
+A woman enjoys being an

 A man finds great satisfaction